WHO WE ARE

 The Youth Law Centre (YLC) is Canberra’s free legal service dedicated to young people aged 12-25.

 WHAT WE DO

-We provide assistance in many areas, including:
+We provide assistance in many areas, including (but not limited to):

-- Employment (and Apprenticeships)
+- employment (and apprenticeships)

 We also have free legal information factsheets available online.
 Check out the Information and Education page.